jakir-ruet/kubernetes-learning/README.md

 ***Minikube:*** is a tool that allows you to run a single-node Kubernetes cluster locally on your machine.
 It is designed to be a lightweight and easy-to-use solution for developers who want to develop, test, and experiment with Kubernetes applications without the need for a full-scale, multi-node cluster.

+##### kubectl cli vs minikube cli?
+kubectl and minikube are command-line tools used in the Kubernetes ecosystem, they serve different purposes. kubectl is a versatile tool for managing, configuring any Kubernetes cluster on minikube, while minikube is a tool specifically tailored for setting up, deleting and managing a local development cluster.
+You might use kubectl for broader Kubernetes management tasks, and minikube for local development and testing.

 ##### minikube [install](https://minikube.sigs.k8s.io/docs/start/) or Microk8s[install](https://microk8s.io)

 |  SL   | Command                                                  | Explanation                            |